01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 68 / 99

-68) What is a key reason to use the phonetic alphabet in radio communication?
+68) What is a key reason to follow assignment instructions in an emergency situation?

 69 / 99